DENIED TOURIST VISA - How To Handle Tourist Visa Rejections (And What You Can Do to Avoid It)

 Remember: It is not recommended that you start a new application unless there’s a “significant change” in your financial, family, or economic condition but I can mentor you on what to do.
 Minsan kasi kulang lang ung documents na sinubmit mo or hindi detailed ang nasa cover letter mo!

-REJECTION OF AUSTRALIAN VISA
+HOW TO HANDLE REJECTION OF AUSTRALIAN VISA

 Possible Reasons for Denial: Most common reasons are lack of funds, failure to meet Australia’s health code, lack/inconsistency in the details of your application, you applied for the wrong type of visa, you failed to meet Australia’s health requirements, etc.